Prag8855/aab/content/guides/blue-card.md

     - [ ] **A high salary**
         Your salary must be over {{BLUE_CARD_MIN_INCOME|cur}}€ per year (before taxes, without bonuses).[^3] If your job is in [the list of shortage occupations](https://www.make-it-in-germany.com/en/pdfs/list-bottleneck-professions-2023), you salary must be over {{BLUE_CARD_SHORTAGE_MIN_INCOME|cur}}€ per year.[^21] If you graduated less than 3 years ago, you salary must be over {{BLUE_CARD_SHORTAGE_MIN_INCOME|cur}}€ per year.[^32]
     - [ ] **Job experience**
         You have the skills and experience to do this job.
-For example, you can't get a Blue Card for a programming job if you have no programming skills.
+For example, you must be a programmer to get a Blue Card for a programming job.
     - [ ] **Permission to do this job**
         You must have all the qualifications and permits to do this job in Germany.[^12] For example, doctors, engineers and lawyers need specific qualifications.
 Use the [recognition finder](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession) to know if your profession requires specific qualifications.
 - [ ] **A university degree**